WARNING: This story is not for the squeamish.

 I’m feeling very sorry for myself at this point and quite worried, and I just want to mention that this guy was giving me a terrible massage.
 He’s skipping around, not really doing any part that – well, now that I think about it, he skipped any part that had come in contact with the semen, which is smart, really – but he’s kind of half-assing it and sniffing constantly and I don’t want to open my eyes because I’m now convinced that he’s crying and rubbing my thighs, thinking about how he just gave his last hand job in the back of this day spa and now this pregnant lady has ruined his life.

 And then he says we’re done.
-And let me tell you, not only was that massage shitty and I thought about AIDS the entire time, but he stopped it at thirty minutes instead of the full hour.
+And let me tell you, not only was it a shitty prenatal massage and I thought about AIDS the entire time, but he stopped it at thirty minutes instead of the full hour.
 The injustices just keep coming.

 Then I’m putting my clothes back on when the receptionist comes up to me and gives me this huge hug.
 She says, “You are a beautiful goddess creating life in your most special vessel.
 I am so sick for you.
 This is the most disgusting thing … I’m so insulted … I’m mortified for you.
 How you could even just …?
 And your baby …I don’t know how you’re surviving.”
 So I got away from her.